boyserk84/opencv_android_studio_facedetection/README.md

 - Android Studio with `CMake` and `NDK` installed.
 - Basic knowledge of JNI (Java Native Interface).
 - OpenCV SDK (Download at https://opencv.org/releases/)
-- Android device (recommended Android N or higher).
+- *Highly recommend* Android device (recommended Android N or higher).
+IMO, using an emulator works but it is not adequate.

 My Setup
 ===